systemd/mkosi/mkosi/resources/mkosi.md

 # Execution Flow

 Execution flow for `mkosi build`.
 Default values/calls are shown in parentheses.
-When building with `--incremental` mkosi creates a cache of the distribution installation if not already existing and replaces the distribution installation in consecutive runs with data from the cached one.
+When building with `--cache-mode=prepare` mkosi creates a cache of the distribution installation if not already existing and replaces the distribution installation in consecutive runs with data from the cached one.

 * Parse CLI options
 * Parse configuration files